 Class renewal survey No.1 Age ≤ 5 Class renewal survey No.2 5 < Age ≤ 10 Class renewal survey No.3 10 < Age ≤ 15 Class renewal survey No.4 and subsequent 15 < Age Suspect areas.
 Suspect areas.
 Suspect areas.
 Suspect areas.
 One section of deck plating for the full beam of the ship within the cargo area (in way of a ballast tank, if any, or a cargo tank used primarily for water ballast) Within the cargo area: - Each deck plate - One transverse section Within the cargo area: Each deck plate Two transverse sections (1) All wind and water strakes.
-Within the cargo area: Each deck plate Three transverse sections (1) Each bottom plate.
+Within the cargo area: - Each deck plate - Three transverse sections (1) - Each bottom plate.
 Selected wind and water strakes outside the cargo area.
 Selected wind and water strakes outside the cargo area.
 All wind and water strakes, full length.
-Measurements for general assessment and recording of corrosion pattern of those structural members subject to close-up survey according to Table 3.15.
-Measurements for general assessment and recording of corrosion pattern of those structural members subject to close-up survey according to Table 3.15.
-Measurements for general assessment and recording of corrosion pattern of those structural members subject to close-up survey according to Table 3.15.
-Measurements for general assessment and recording of corrosion pattern of those structural members subject to close-up survey according to Table 3.15.
+Measurements for general assessment and recording of corrosion pattern of those structural membersMeasurements for general assessment and recording of corrosion pattern of those structural membersMeasurements for general assessment and recording of corrosion pattern of those structural membersMeasurements for general assessment and recording of corrosion pattern of those structural membersMeasurements for general assessment and recording of corrosion pattern of those structural members those structural members subject to close-up survey